capitalJT/capitaljt.github.io/_posts/2016-07-09-git-resources.md

 ### Git Commit

-commit the changes to the repo
+Commit the changes to the repo

     git commit -m ‘First commit'

-commit add all changes on tracked files and include message
+Commit add all changes on tracked files and include message

     git commit -am "Comment Added"